Parsimonious Mixed Models: Iterative reduction of model complexity

-\paragraph{Zero-correlation-parameter linear mixed model.} As a first step toward model reduction, we start with a model including all $16$ variance components, but no correlation parameters.
+As a first step toward model reduction, we start with a model including all $16$ variance components, but no correlation parameters.
 The PCA of this model shows that 12 out of 16 dimensions suffice for capturing 100\% of the variance explained.
 This suggests that the model is still too complex.